 10. Distribute the call sheet

 StudioBinder makes the distribution process easy.
-You can email or text the sheet, choosing recipients, adding personalized call times and messages.
+You can email or text the call sheets, choosing recipients, adding personalized call times, and sending timely production updates.
+Using a call sheet template ensures that all key details are formatted consistently for every shoot.

 You can also send production announcements if anything changes after you’ve sent it out.